 This spring and summer, many of our clients will watch their children graduate from high school.
 Many of these fresh graduates will move away to attend college, work new jobs, or perform volunteer work.

 Some parents are surprised to learn that even an 18-year-old needs to do some basic Estate Planning.
 For the high school graduation gift that keeps on giving, we suggest giving basic Estate Planning documents including an Advance Health Care Directive and Durable Power of Attorney.

-In the eyes of California law, a child is considered an adult on their 18th birthday.
-Some parents receive a rude awakening to this change when they call the doctor’s office and discover that they no longer have access to health records.
+In the eyes of California law, a child is considered to be a legal adult on their 18th birthday.
+Once a child turns 18, some parents get a rude awakening when they call the doctor’s office and discover that they no longer have access to their adult child’s medical records.
 The same is true for working with banks on financial matters on a child’s behalf.

 For assistance drafting these documents for your adult children, seek the counsel of an experienced Estate Planning attorney.